mdn/temp-processes/issues.md

 #### Add helpful information

 If possible, add information that can help contributors to fix the issue.
-The information can be in the form of steps, direction, or reading resources.
-You can time-box this task to 5 minutes.
+The information can be in the form of steps, general approach, links to other similar fixed issues, or reading resources.
+A well-laid out plan or steps is especially required in issues that are labeled `good first issue` and can help ramp up new contributors quickly.
+You can time-box this task to 5-10 minutes.

 For example, as a triager, you can add the following information to the issue you are triaging: